Africa Humanities Workshops

 In 2014, CHCI convened a special meeting at the Stellenbosch Institute for Advanced Study, which brought together scholars, activists, writers, musicians, and public humanists to reflect on the humanities in Africa.
 This first meeting led to a period of significant intellectual exchange and, in 2016, a multiyear grant from the Andrew W. Mellon Foundation designed to support two projects: a preliminary mapping of the humanities in Africa and a series of workshops, particularly for emerging scholars across the Continent.

 The Africa Humanities Workshops is a series of multidisciplinary, international workshops (i.e., summer/winter schools) designed to build strength in the humanities by supporting the research and training of advanced graduate students and early-career scholars.
+The first workshop, Addis 2019: Africa as Concept and Method: Emancipation, Decolonization, Freedom, will be held in Addis Ababa in January 2019.

 Each annual workshop will meet in a different location on the African Continent and will last for at least two, and up to four weeks.
 The workshops will be led by a team of three scholars who will convene the seminars, which can take place either in French or English.
 At least two African Countries must be institutionally represented by the leaders and one of the scholars may come from abroad.